earth-C137/alpha-vantage/README.md

 # alpha-vantage
-Python3 API for retrieving stock data from website
+Python3 module/function that uses the API for retrieving stock data from website.

+It's pretty simple and I feel well commented/instructed to use.